Delve into the intricacies of your muscles, fascia, joints and skeleton, and how they influence the way you move in your Yin practice.

 Learn how to assess your students and teach safe and non-injurious classes in accordance with your students’ needs and possibilities.

-Understand how to stimulate the areas of your body that you want to target by practicing Yin poses functionally.
+Learn how to how to stimulate the specific areas of your body that you want to target by practicing Yin poses functionally.

 Techniques, training & practice